Silk Sonic: 2017–2021: Beginnings

-Bruno Mars and Anderson .Paak met in 2017 while touring together on the European leg of Mars's 24K Magic World Tour (2017–2018) and quickly became friends.
-The two were seen at Abbey Road Studios in London with Nile Rodgers and Guy Lawrence of Disclosure, for Chic's album It's About Time (2018).
-They co-wrote .Paak's "Anywhere" featuring Snoop Dogg and The Last Artful, Dodgr, which appeared on the former's album Oxnard (2018).
-Two months prior to An Evening with Silk Sonic release, "Fire In The Sky", written by the duo was released on the Shang-Chi and the Legend of the Ten Rings: The Album (2021).
+Bruno Mars and Anderson .Paak met in 2017 while touring on the European leg of Mars's 24K Magic World Tour (2017–2018), and quickly became friends.
+They were seen at Abbey Road Studios in London with Nile Rodgers and Guy Lawrence of Disclosure for Chic's album, It's About Time (2018).
+The duo co-wrote .Paak's "Anywhere" (featuring Snoop Dogg and The Last Artful, Dodgr), which appeared on .Paak's album Oxnard (2018).
+Two months before the release of An Evening with Silk Sonic, "Fire In The Sky" (written by the duo) was released on Shang-Chi and the Legend of the Ten Rings: The Album (2021).

-In early 2017, after .Paak and Mars met on tour, they decided to get together in the studio with no intent, besides their mutual appreciation and affection.
-At this point, the duo decided to try to turn the "backstage in-jokes" into songs.
-The first thing they wrote together started with one of them saying the sentence "Smoking out the window".
-They imagined a "stressed-out" man smoking too many cigarettes, as he tried to find his way out of "anxious" situations, and saying this phrase.
-In the studio, the "joke" was turned into a hook.
-Once the tour ended, the sessions were put on hold.
+In early 2017, after .Paak and Mars met, they decided to get together in the studio and try to turn "backstage in-jokes" into songs.
+The first thing they wrote together began with one of them saying the phrase "smoking out the window".
+They imagined a "stressed-out" man, smoking too many cigarettes as he tried to find his way out of "anxious" situations.
+The "joke" became a hook, but when the tour ended the sessions were put on hold.

-In February 2020, before the COVID-19 pandemic, Mars was listening to their recordings, which "hit the right chord" so he asked .Paak to join him in the studio.
-Mars said "Yo, I want to finish that song", to which .Paak replied "I'm drunk!
+In February 2020, before the COVID-19 pandemic, Mars was listening to their recordings; they "hit the right chord", so he asked .Paak to join him in the studio.
+Mars said, "Yo, I want to finish that song" and .Paak replied, "I'm drunk!
 What do you mean?
 Come on!".
-Despite being drunk, .Paak met Mars at the studio.
-When they started to write the song, a competitive, friendly spirit emerged as they tried to improve on the work.
-Once they finished the song .Paak said; "I'm out, what we doing tomorrow?"
-According to Mars, it was the first song he and .Paak wrote together.
-That song was "Smoking out the Window", which was born during the tour.
-Mars reunited with frequent collaborators, the American songwriter and producer Brody Brown and the Canadian recording engineer Charles Moniz, to record An Evening with Silk Sonic.
+An inebriated .Paak met Mars at the studio.
+When they began to write the song, a friendly competition emerged as they tried to improve it.
+When they finished the song .Paak said, "I'm out, what we doing tomorrow?"
+According to Mars, "Smoking out the Window" was the first song he and .Paak wrote together.
+Mars reunited with frequent collaborators Brody Brown and Charles Moniz to record An Evening with Silk Sonic.